rmerlob87/upload_txt_site/readme.md

 A simple Flask site!

-Most of the code is from Corey Schafer's tutorial videos on Flask
+Based on code is from Corey Schafer's tutorial videos on Flask

 1

-Needs to switch to postgres to work properly on heroku....
+Using postgres heroku database, amazon s3 storage.

-Where do I save user uploaded files ???
+Still needs to clean up automatically.....